Bayan-aboalrob/YallaShop/README.md

 <h1>Yalla Shop Online Store</h1>

 <h2>Overview</h2>
 <p>Welcome to <b>Yalla Shop1</b> !, your one-stop destination for online shopping!
-This website has been carefully crafted using HTML5, CSS3, and JavaScript to <br>
+This website has been carefully crafted using HTML5, CSS3, and JavaScript to
   provide a seamless and enjoyable shopping experience. <br>
  <b>Yalla Shop</b>  caters to a diverse range of customers, offering a variety of products for men, women, and children.</p>